 Sleep apnea is often overlooked because its symptoms are so broad.
 While there are many common nighttime symptoms like snoring, interruptions in sleep, teeth grinding and more, you may also experience depression, daytime fatigue, dry mouth, trouble concentrating and any number of other symptoms.

 | 4||Obstructive Sleep Apnea can lead to serious medical complications and even death|

-A high correlation exists between people who have high blood pressure, gastric issues (like acid reflux/GERD) and/or diabetes with the presence of Obstructive Sleep Apnea.
+A high correlation exists between people who have high blood pressure, gastric issues (like acid reflux/GERD) and/or diabetes with the presence of Obstructive Sleep Apnea (about 50% of people with these issues are also living with OSA).
 You might even find that you've had some weight gain and are having a hard time managing your weight.
 Obstructive Sleep Apnea could be part of the problem.
 If you have any of these conditions, untreated Obstructive Sleep Apnea can make them worse.
 And, over time, untreated sleep apnea leaves you at an increased risk for developing these conditions and other very serious health conditions like stroke, impotence, glaucoma, cardio vascular diseases - especially heart attacks and more.

 |5||You can do something about it|